Every day, people do something that puts their life in danger and they might not even realize it: they take over-the-counter painkillers.

 Historically, boswellia—also called frankincense —is one of nature’s most powerful anti-inflammatory medicines.
 It is a specific inhibitor of 5-LOX, an enzyme that activates inflammation inducing leukotrienes.
 It should be a favorite herb for anyone who experiences acute pain, which often has some level of 5-LOX activity.

 A placebo-controlled clinical study found that people had a higher pain threshold and greater pain tolerance when taking boswellia.
 The reason the researchers wanted to explore this time-tested herbal medicine?
-Because we are still far from a breakthrough non-steroidal anti-inflammatory drug (NSAID) that doesn’t adversely affect the gastrointestinal or cardiovascular systems.
+Because we are still far from a breakthrough of a non-steroidal anti-inflammatory drug (NSAID) that doesn’t adversely affect the gastrointestinal or cardiovascular systems.
 There is simply no synthetic pain reliever that doesn’t risk your overall health.
 For that matter, there are no other over-the-counter medicines that work on 5-LOX inflammation pathway.
 Even curcumin, one of my favorites, doesn’t match boswellia on this specific pathway.

 But commercially available boswellia varies greatly.
 The plant offers a number of compounds.
 Some, specifically acetyl-11- keto-β-boswellic acid (AKBA), are extremely beneficial, and most responsible for the extract’s positive effects on reducing inflammation.
 However, another naturally occurring boswellia compound, beta-boswellic acid, is not beneficial.
 In fact, it actually promotes, rather than blocks, inflammation.
 Researchers investigating the differences between boswellic acids have remarked that it could “activate the generation of arachidonic acid as well as activate 5-LOX and perpetuate the leukotrienes cascade of inflammation, rather than inhibit it, an effect opposite of what was intended.”
 Of course, that’s the last thing anyone wants when they’re looking for pain relief.